Akkilesh-A/HumanoidXVITCC-Club-Website/README.md

-# 🌟 Official Website Starter Repo for HumanoidXVITC Club 🌟
+# 🌟 Starter Repo for HumanoidXVITC Club Website 🌟

 ### Just clone the repo, make some edits, and there you go, you have a good looking responsive club website! 🚀